 Not only can you experiment with different rates for different clients, but you can also experiment with rate increases on successive clients.
 You can see where your top might be right now.

-I also like that it’s possible to get a little more creative with the pay structure when you don’t publish a freelance rate card.
-You can agree to revenue sharing or traffic bonus when you aren’t confined to a rate card.
-This provides you with the chance to work at a discount with your flat rate, while at the same time providing the potential for increased growth in your income.
+I also like that it's possible to get a little more creative with the pay structure when you don't publish a freelance rate card.
+You can agree to revenue sharing or traffic bonuses when you aren't confined to a rate card.
+This provides you with the chance to work at a discount with your flat rate while at the same time providing the potential for increased growth in your income.

 You can also experiment with different types of posts and service packages when you don't publicize your freelance rate card.
 I've started to add a new pricing category when I send my rates to potential clients via email.
 Trading on my journalism background, I have added a type of post that includes primary sources and/or more research.

-If you are going to do the research, and include primary sources, you should get paid for that.
-It’s more work, and it adds to the credibility of the post/article.
-As a result, my fee for such an article (and I always call it an article if I’m playing up the primary source/better research angle), is twice as much as for a “regular” blog post — even though the word count isn’t twice as high.
+If you are going to do the research and include primary sources, you should get paid for that.
+It's more work, and it adds to the credibility of the post/article.
+As a result, my fee for such an article (and I always call it an article if I'm playing up the primary source/better research angle), is twice as much as for a “regular” blog post — even though the word count isn't twice as high.

 Longer, detailed posts with research or primary sources take more time — you have to dig into data, or talk to someone on the phone.
 There was one interview subject that would not shut up.
 I was on the phone with him for an hour and a half, no matter how hard I tried to get off.
 You can't build that level of crazy into your pricing structure, but you can account for it by charging more for all of the posts that require a certain level of time risk.

 If you want more flexibility in your pricing, keep your freelance rate card under wraps.
-Have a general idea of what you’ll charge, so it’s easy to send that information to potential clients, but don’t put it out there for people to find, or it might come back to haunt you.
+Have a general idea of what you'll charge so it's easy to send that information to potential clients but don't put it out there for people to find, or it might come back to haunt you.